 - Ignition related problems are fairly simple to rectify, in most cases.
 A problem in the system arises when a component is faulty.
 There are three important supporting components- steering wheel, battery and gear selector.

 - A dead battery will not support the ignition switch.
-The first step of troubleshooting must therefore be checking to see if the battery is dead.
+The first step of troubleshooting must be checking to see if the battery is dead.

 - The gear selector problem is faced only by those cars which are automatic.
 The inherent system is such that the ignition switch will not fire up till the car is in neutral or park gear.